-Nancy Scolari has been the Executive Director of the District for 20 years helping farmers and ranchers with regenerative practices that improve soil, water, air, plants, wildlife and the viability of agriculture.
+Nancy Scolari has been the Executive Director of the District for 25 years helping farmers and ranchers with the application of practices that improve soil, water, air, plants, wildlife and the viability of agriculture.
 Nancy works with a dedicated board and staff, implementing grant-funded projects such as the Marin Coastal Permit Coordination, Pine Gulch Instream Flow Enhancement, Conserving Our Watersheds and Carbon Farming Programs.
 As a founding member of the Marin Carbon Project she has helped develop opportunities in addressing the health of our working landscapes with livestock producers.
 She received a B.A in Environmental Studies and Planning at Sonoma State University with an emphasis in water quality.
 Nancy enjoys rock climbing and her dog Herbie.

 Urban Streams Program Manager